forgente/docs/docs/index.md

 - **Lightweight and Fast**

   One of Gitea's design goals is to be lightweight and fast in response.
-Unlike some large code hosting platforms, it remains lean, performing well in terms of speed, and is suitable for resource-limited server environments.
+Unlike some large code hosting platforms, it remains lean, performs well in terms of speed, and is suitable for resource-limited server environments.
 Due to its lightweight design, Gitea has relatively low resource consumption and performs well in resource-constrained environments.

 - **Easy Deployment and Maintenance**